d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 When not in training mode,
 the `Dropout` layer simply passes the data through during testing.

-:begin_tab:`jax`
-Note that we need to redefine the loss function since a network with a dropout layer needs a PRNGKey when using `Module.apply()`, this RNG seed should be explicitly named `dropout`.
-This key is used by the `dropout` layer in Flax to generate the random dropout mask internally.
-:end_tab:

 ```{.python .input}
 %%tab mxnet
 class DropoutMLP(d2l.Classifier):